 For size comparison, the square cardboard in the picture below is exactly 12 by 12 inches.
 This gives you a better visual idea of the size of a real penny tile sheet as it sits on top of the one square foot (1 SF) cardboard.

 Having these sheets for your project is the equivalent of hiring many 'sets of hands' to glue penny by penny to a certain area (floor, wall, etc) for a long, long time.

 In a way, we're actually doing that hard work for you.

-Also, the overall gap between pennies is about 1/16th of an inch - just enough so the grout can get in and not too big so the pennies are too far from each other.
+The overall gap between pennies is about 1/16th of an inch - just enough so the grout can get in but not too big because the pennies would be too far from each other.

-It's a very useful step to do even in the case of a professional tile installer before installation.
-The actual installation is more of a challenge than 'kitchen table play' because each penny sheet has to be placed down in adhesive in the right spot to avoid major position adjustments afterwords (i.e. sliding the sheet on the glue).
+The dry-fit is a very useful step to do even in the case of a professional tile installer before installation.
+The actual installation is more of a challenge than 'kitchen table play' because each penny sheet has to be installed in adhesive in the right spot to avoid major position adjustments afterwords (i.e. sliding the sheet on the glue).